pidoko/CS5330/README.md

 # CS5330

-1) Multiple image processing operations performed using OpenCV, displayed using Matplotlib and written in Python.
+1) Repo to hold some photos for image processing